RobertBarachini/nodejs-template/README.md

 Initial setup:

-1. Clone the repository
+1. Clone this repository and change directory to the root of the project
-2. Remove `.git` folder and initialize a new one with `git init -b main`
-3. Update `package.json` with your project details
-4. Rename default names in files / configs to suit your needs.
-5. Delete unused files / configs
+2. Run `./src/scripts/setup.sh` in the root of the project and follow the instructions
+3. Change directory to the newly created project or open it in your editor

 Have fun `:^)`!